kantefier/crusty/README.md

 And well, it's just fun to write some useful stuff using some tech I don't really know yet.
 What a great challenge to learn, isn't it?

+### Tips and tricks

+If you're using Intellij Rust plugin and have trouble with code completion with `include_proto!`, try navigating to `Experimental Features` and enabling `org.rust.cargo.evaluate.build.scripts`.
+Worked for me!

 ### TODOs:
 - [x] "Hello world!" compiles and runs (yay!)
 - [x] Reads the first command line argument as a path to the config file